AshAninze/Uni-Projects/README.md

     (Consider replacing this placeholder with the actual module name if you recall it!)

 **Description:**
-This project focused on the development of machine learning models to estimate and analyze the risk factors associated with obesity.
+This project focused on the development of machine learning models to estimate and analyse the risk factors associated with obesity.
 Leveraging a dataset containing diverse health and lifestyle metrics, the aim was to identify significant predictors of obesity and build predictive models to aid in early risk assessment and intervention strategies, contributing to understanding public health challenges.

 **Key Features/Techniques Used:**
 * **Language:** Python 🐍
 * **Libraries:** Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn
 * **Techniques:**
-    * Data Preprocessing & Cleaning (e.g., label encoding, standardization)
+    * Data Preprocessing & Cleaning (e.g., label encoding, standardisation)
-    * Exploratory Data Analysis (EDA) & Data Visualization
+    * Exploratory Data Analysis (EDA) & Data Visualisation
     * Feature Selection/Engineering
     * Machine Learning Models: **Random Forest** (achieved 99.29% accuracy), and comparative analysis of other algorithms
-    * Model Optimization using randomized search cross-validation
+    * Model Optimisation using randomised search cross-validation
     * Model Evaluation (Precision, Recall, F1-score)
 * **Concepts:** Classification, Public Health Data Analysis, Predictive Modeling in Healthcare.